US FDA data on Economic Adulteration in Honey

 What are the adulterants in Honey?

-Honey is a food commodity that is potentially subjected to economic adulteration by the addition of sweeteners.
+Honey is susceptible to economic adulteration when producers add sweeteners.
 Undeclared addition of sweeteners (like sugar syrups from cane, corn, rice, sugar beets, etc) to honey, lowers the production cost for manufacturers and misbranding it as honey, deceives the consumers.

 Honey labelling (for U.S. Market) – What’s right?

 US FDA has published a guidance document for honey labelling.
-This will help consumers and producers know about the right labelling terminologies to be used in the honey & honey products, sold in the U.S market.
+This guidance enables consumers and producers to identify and use the appropriate labeling terminology for honey and honey products sold in the U.S. market.
 Failure to meet the labelling requirements may deem the honey as misbranded or adulterated.

-Honey is defined as a ‘thick, sweet, syrupy substance that bees make as food from the nectar of plants or secretions of living parts of plants and store in honeycombs’
+Honey is a thick, sweet, syrupy substance that bees produce from the nectar of plants or secretions of living plant parts and store in honeycombs.

 Honey is a single ingredient food and hence does not require ingredient statement on the label